shinjhwa/shinjhwa/README.md

 * I am an **ICT Convergence Engineer** with a solid technical foundation across overall ICT and software engineering.
 * Possess comprehensive domain expertise spanning **Artificial Intelligence, Cybersecurity, and Defense Weapon Systems & Military Domain Knowledge**.
 * Currently serving in the **Republic of Korea Air Force (ROKAF)** at the 3rd Air and Missile Defense Brigade.
-* Graduated from the Department of **Military Digital Convergence at Ajou University** (An elite IT contract department with the ROKAF).
+* Graduated from the Department of **Military Digital Convergence at Ajou University** (Department contracted with the ROKAF for IT personnel).

 🎓 Education
 * **B.S. in Military Digital Convergence**, Ajou University | Mar 2021 – Feb 2027 (Expected)